 Add carrot, capsicum and cabbage and fry for another minute.

-Now add soy sauce, vinegar, green chilli sauce, salt, pepper, ajinomoto (optional) and boiled noodles and toss nicely.
+Now add soy sauce, vinegar, green chili sauce, salt, pepper, ajinomoto (optional), and boiled noodles and toss nicely.

 Garnish with spring onion greens.
 Serve hot.

 Frequently Asked Questions